Available Academic Tools

 Digital Publication Tools

 Interested in creating a class website or blog?
-Students can journal, blog and create online content with these options:
+Students can journal, blog and create online content with Google Sites:

 • Google Sites: Use G Suite to create websites without any HTML knowledge.

-Documentation/Training: Not sure which tool to choose?
-Check our guide on digital publication tools.
-Faculty and staff can contact Instructional Technology for consultations.
+Documentation/Training: See the guide to Using Google Sites.
+Faculty and staff can contact Instructional Technology at support@stedwards.edu for consultations.

-Availability: SEU Sites and SEU Create are available to all St. Edward's students, faculty and staff.
+Availability: Google Sites are available to all St. Edward's students, faculty and staff.

 Mapping Tools